Metálico

-Salvador Munguia (born November 30 in Mexico City, Mexico) is a Mexican luchador, or professional wrestler retired, currently working for the Mexican professional wrestling promotion Consejo Mundial de Lucha Libre (CMLL) portraying a tecnico ("Good guy") wrestling character Metálico.
+Salvador Munguia (born November 30 in Mexico City, Mexico) is a Mexican professional wrestling referee and retired professional wrestler, currently working for the Mexican promotion Consejo Mundial de Lucha Libre (CMLL).
+During his active professional wrestling career he portrayed a tecnico ("Good guy") wrestling character Metálico.
 Metálico originally worked under a mask and his real name was not a matter of public record, as is often the case with masked wrestlers in Mexico where their private lives are kept a secret from the wrestling fans, but he was forced to unmask after losing a match in August 2014.
+After retiring & becoming a referee, he adopted the moniker Tigre Infante.

 Professional wrestling career

 Munguia trained under Toño Aguirre and Tigre de Oro before making his debut in 1994 under the ring name "Tigre Metálico" ("Metallic Tiger"), as an homage to his teacher Tigre de Oro.
 Over the years Tigre Metalico worked on the Mexican independent circuit and did a stint as a regular for International Wrestling Revolution Group (IWRG).